alexibee/wheelp/README.md

 Ruby on Rails app providing a solution for those who want to buy a second hand vehicle and need third party expertise on its condition.

 🚗
-Started during Le Wagon bootcamp London.
+Started during Le Wagon bootcamp London, batch #806.

 🔧
 In progress.